 Paypal: To build the Web’s most convenient, secure, cost-effective payment solution.

-What is your vision for your business?
-What changes do you want to make in the world?
+Your brand vision refers to the changes you want to make in the world.
 What would your brand stand for, a few years down the line?
-Examples:

 Southwest Airlines: Become the world’s most loved, most flown, and most profitable airline

-Define the personality of the brand, almost like it were a person.
+Define the personality of your brand, almost like it were a person.

 Is it more playful/ fun, or more serious and formal?
 Is it more classic and elegant, or more modern and tech?
 Is it an everyday, relatable, human brand, or more chic, upscale, and aspirational?

-The name of your brand, the design, the tone of voice, the colors, the actual messaging, are all different aspects of your brand identity.
-But it's not just that.
+This includes the name of your brand, the design, the tone of voice, the colors, and the actual messaging, which are all different aspects of your brand identity.
+But that’s not all.

 - The brand mission and promise